-Global Skills Opportunity is an integral component of the Government of Canada’s International Education Strategy.
+Global Skills Opportunity was an integral component of the Government of Canada’s 2019-2024 International Education Strategy.

-The program aims to empower post-secondary institutions to increase the participation of young Canadians—especially underrepresented students—in international learning opportunities both at home and abroad.
+The program aimed to empower post-secondary institutions to increase the participation of young Canadians—especially underrepresented students—in international learning opportunities both at home and abroad.

-Global Skills Opportunity is funded by Employment and Social Development Canada, administered jointly by Colleges and Institutes Canada and Universities Canada.
-Projects are implemented by participating colleges and universities across the country.
+Global Skills Opportunity was funded by Employment and Social Development Canada, administered jointly by Colleges and Institutes Canada and Universities Canada.
+Projects were implemented by participating colleges and universities across the country.

 “We want to inspire all of our students to see the value of student intercultural exchange and learning.”